Overnight job saves Albanian from quake but family buried in rubble of home

-THUMANE, Albania, Nov 27 (Reuters) - Fehmi Vata, 73, took a job as an overnight security guard to earn extra income so when the deadliest earthquake in decades hit Albania in Tuesday’s early hours, he was not at home in bed.
+THUMANE, Albania (Reuters) - Fehmi Vata, 73, took a job as an overnight security guard to earn extra income so when the deadliest earthquake in decades hit Albania in Tuesday’s early hours, he was not at home in bed.

 Fehmi’s 10-year-old grandson was among those pulled from the rubble alive, but his wife was not lucky.
 She died while cradling her grandson in her arms in an unsuccessful effort to protect him.
 His daughter-in-law survived but was badly injured and evacuated to hospital.